 DOC LA accepts online screeners only (ideally, Vimeo, FilmFreeway player, YouTube, etc).

 By submitting to Los Angeles Documentary Film Festival (DOC LA) you understand and agree that:

-b). that you will ensure the delivery of your film’s DCP+Bluray or Bluray+.MOV file to DOC LA within 14 days from notification of acceptance.
-The festival reserves the right to change any dates, deadlines, terms, and venues at its sole discretion.
+b). you will provide DOC LA with the screening copy of your film (DCP -- or -- Quicktime/ProRes/H264/etc) within 7 days from notification of acceptance.
+Submission fees are nonrefundable.
+The festival reserves the right to change any dates, deadlines, terms, format, and venues at its sole discretion.

-c). that the festival will not be held liable in case your exhibition materials are lost or damaged, or for any claims arising from improperly secured rights/permissions for your film.
+c). that the festival will not be held liable in case your exhibition materials are lost, stolen or damaged, or for any claims arising from improperly secured rights/permissions for your film.

 d). that you have all the necessary rights/permissions for your film.